arrozet/LinuxShell/README.md

 ## Overview

 This project implements a UNIX shell that serves as a command interpreter, acting as an interface between the user and the operating system.
 The shell is designed to read commands entered by the user, create processes to execute those commands, and manage job control for both foreground and background tasks.

+The development environment began with **Ubuntu** and later transitioned to **WSL (Windows Subsystem for Linux)** for better compatibility and integration with Windows.

 ### Project Foundation